Deforestation explained

 Where in Australia is deforestation happening?

 This is a nationwide problem.
-Queensland has the highest rates of deforestation on the continent, where up to 418,656 ha is being cleared in a year, destroying habitat for our native animals.
+Queensland has the highest rates of deforestation on the continent, where up to 418,656 ha is being cleared in a year, destroying habitat for native animals.
+New South Wales and Western Australia also have high deforestation rates.

 Photo: Logged trees on the edges of World Heritage listed tropical rainforest near Kuranda, Queensland